LottieFiles/dotlottie-android/README.md

 ## Demo

-You can run the found the sample in the `app` directory
+You can run the found the sample in the `sample` directory
 <p align="center">
   <img src="/assets/preview-1.gif" width="32%"/>
 </p>